 When elbow instability starts to affect your child’s normal activities, we may recommend surgery to repair damaged muscles, tendons or ligaments.
 If surgery is needed, our surgeons offer a minimally invasive arthroscopic approach.

-Elbow Instability FAQs
+Elbow Instability Doctors and Providers

 How common is elbow instability in children?